 – We are a Spin-off of the Zurich University of the Arts.

 — Hochparterre, Design magazin

-«Behind circleg is a dedicated team that works with an interdisciplinary approach in order to make artificial limbs not only modular and reusable, but also available for those who need it the most.
+«Behind Circleg is a dedicated team that works with an interdisciplinary approach in order to make artificial limbs not only modular and reusable but also available for those who need them the most.
 With a great social impact, they show innovative spirit in finding new ways of production.»

 — Pro Helvetia, the Swiss Arts Council

 – Winner at the Swiss Green Economy Symposium

 – Winner in the Category Going Circular Economy

 – Nomination & Top 10 from 1409 submitted entries

 – Winner of the Start-Up Prize by DEZA and SECO